jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

        [ 0.07363663]])]
 ```

-This leads us to a very important topic.
-When we increase the complexity of our model, we risk the chance of including the noise in the model.
+This lead us to a very important topic.
+When we increase the complexity of our model, we risk the chance of modeling the noise into the model.
 If we do not have enough sample data to cancel out the noise, we make bad predictions.
-But, even without the noise, we can still have a bad model.
-Let’s walk through an example.
+But even without the noise, we can still have a bad model.
+Let's walk through an example.
 We start with training samples with input values and output range from 0 to 20.
-How will you create an equation to link the data points below?
+How will you create an equation to link the data points below.
 <div class="imgcap">
 <img src="/assets/dl/d1.png" style="border:none;width:70%">
 </div>

-One possibility is
+One possiblity is
 $$
 y = x
-$$ which is simple and just misses 2 on the left and 2 on the right.
+$$ which is simple and just miss 2 on the left and 2 on the right.
 <div class="imgcap">
 <img src="/assets/dl/d2.png" style="border:none;width:70%">
 </div>

-But, when we show it to our android, Pieter, who has a much higher computational capability than us, he models it as:
+But when we show it to our Android Pieter, which has much higher computation capability than us, he models it as:

 $$
 y = 1.9  \cdot 10^{-7}  x^9 - 1.6 \cdot 10^{-5} x^8 + 5.6 \cdot 10^{-4} x^7 - 0.01 x^6  + 0.11 x^5 - 0.63 x^4 + 1.9  x^3 - 2.19  x^2 + 0.9 x - 0.0082